From SQL Injection to Shell

 SELECT * FROM articles WHERE id=3 UNION SELECT ...

-Since it is used to retrieve information from other tables, it can be used as a SQL injection payload.
-The beginning of the query can't be modify directly by the attacker since it's generated by the PHP code.
+Since it's used to retrieve information from other tables, it can be used as a SQL injection payload.
+The beginning of the query cannot be modified directly by the attacker since it's generated by the PHP code.
 However using UNION, the attacker can manipulate the end of the query and retrieve information from other tables:

 The most important rule, is that both statements should return the same number of columns otherwise the database will trigger an error.